Agua Dulce people: Name

 Agua Dulce or Agua Fresca (both meaning "Freshwater") was a Spanish term for Timucua living along the freshwater lower St. Johns River, as opposed to the Mocama or "Salt Water" who lived along the coast.
-The Utina chiefdom of the late 16th century is so called after its paramount chief at the time of contact with the Europeans, Olata Ouae Utina; other spellings of the name include "Outina".
+The Utina chiefdom of the late 16th century is so called after its leader at the time of contact with the Europeans, Olata Ouae Utina; other spellings of the name include "Outina".
 The name "Utina" does not appear to be a designation specific to this group; uti-na means "my land" in Timucuan.
 The Saturiwa, another Timucua chiefdom who were enemies of the Utina, called them "Thimogona" or "Tymangoua", which is possibly the origin of the name "Timucua".
 The French followed the Saturiwa in this use, but later, the Spanish used the word "Timucua" for a much wider area of northern Florida, which they incorporated into their mission system as the Timucua Province.

 In the 17th century the Spanish thus came to know the principal tribe in the Timucua Province, who lived to the north of the former Utina chiefdom, as the Timucua.
 At this time, the descendants of Chief Utina's people were known instead as the Agua Dulce.
 In the 20th century, after the name "Timucua" had come to be applied to all speakers of the Timucua language, scholars began using "Utina" as a generic term for the group the Spanish had known as the Timucua.
 However, this has caused confusion between the 16th-century Utina chiefdom and the "Timucua proper", who were never known as Utina by their contemporaries.
 Scholars Jerald Milanich and Ken Johnson have suggested classing the two groups as eastern Utina and Northern Utina, respectively.
 According to scholar John H. Hann, the village that served as the center of the chiefdom was later referred to as Nyaautina by historical sources.